 The Milwaukee Water Works uses a declining block rate in which cost per unit of volume decreases with usage.
 This rate structure is appropriate where there is an ample supply of water and treatment and distribution capacity, all water is returned to the source, and there is no need to build or expand facilities to meet demand.

-Current rates are found in the MWW Tariff Feb.
-3 2011.
+The complete rate case information is found in the PSC Simplified Water Rate Case 3720-WQ-103.
 Copies are available at the Milwaukee Water Works Customer Service Center, 841 N. Broadway, Fourth floor.
-In the 2011 rate case, the PSC retained the original Rules and Regulations Governing Water Service submitted in 2002 and updated in 2007, so the information presented here is effective for 2011 and beyond.
+In the 2013 rate case, the PSC retained the original Rules and Regulations Governing Water Service submitted in 2002 and updated in 2007, so the information presented here is effective for 2011 and beyond.
 Documents related to the case are available at http://psc.wi.gov.
-At "Link Directly to a Case," enter case number 3720-WR-107 or click here.
-The PSC created an Economic Development Rate (EDR) on Feb.
-2011, amended it in August 2012, and in December 2012, rescinded the amended EDR and adopted the Feb.
-3, 2011 EDR until the Commission takes final action in the docket and after a public hearing to be held in the first quarter of 2013.
+At "Link Directly to a Case," enter case number 3720-WQ-103.

 The Milwaukee Water Works sells water at a wholesale rate to Brown Deer, Butler, Greendale, Menomonee Falls, Mequon, New Berlin, Shorewood, Wauwatosa, and West Allis.
 These communities operate their own drinking water utilities and bill their customers.
 Contact municipal offices in these communities for information about water and other municipal service charges.